 About me

-Previously, I was a research scientist at ByteDance from 2021 to 2022.
-I worked on bandit-based retrieval algorithms, and drove several launches in the TikTok and Douyin recommendation systems.
-I obtained my Ph.D. in computer science from Stanford in 2021, advised by Emma Brunskill.
-My dissertation work is about batch reinforcement learning.
-With my collaborators, we proposed the first finite sample error bound of batch RL without full coverage assumption [paper] and the first convergent batch policy gradient with function approximation [paper].
-I also worked on batch RL applications in the real world: helping chronic condition patients, treatment policy evaluation on clinical data with practicing intensivist [paper], and teaching kids math [paper].
-I complete my B.S. in machine intelligence from Peking University in 2016.
+Previously, I worked on applications of bandit and RL in large-scale recommendation system for a year at ByteDance.
+Before that, I obtained my Ph.D. in computer science from Stanford in 2021, advised by Emma Brunskill.
+With my collaborators, we proposed the first finite sample error bound of batch RL without full coverage assumption and convergent batch policy gradient with function approximation.
+I also worked on applications of batch RL in the real world: helping chronic condition patients, treatment policy evaluation on clinical data with practicing intensivist, and teaching kids math.
+I obtained my B.S. in machine intelligence from Peking University in 2016.

 Preprints and Publications